PhD - Brussel | More than two weeks ago

 Collaborative robots, or cobots, promise to revolutionize the manufacturing floor, offering enhanced flexibility and enabling close proximity to human-robot interactions.
 These cobots blend human adaptability with robotic efficiency, supporting evolving trends in mass customization and agile supply chains while alleviating repetitive tasks for workers.
 However, traditional industrial robots, due to their speed, outperform cobots in productivity.
 This disparity is largely rooted in safety concerns when robots operate near humans.

 Guidelines like ISO/TS 15066 detail the safety protocols for cobots, including distinct operation modes.
 For example, the Speed and Separation Monitoring mode ensures a set distance between humans and robots, but this limits the robot's speed, affecting productivity.
 Similarly, Power and Force Limiting allows human-robot contact, but constraints on speed and payload to prevent injury affect its operational efficiency.

 At SAFEBOT, our mission is to bridge this gap.
-We're pioneering an on-robot sensing and augmentation system that facilitates real-time adaptation.
-Whether it's assisting with conveyor system maintenance, welding alongside a human, or aiding in intricate surgeries, our technology aims to enhance cobots' environmental awareness.
+We're pioneering an on-robot sensing and augmentation system that facilitates real-time adaptation, using technology like RaDAR, StereoVision and Time of Flight.
+For human-robot collaboration, our technology aims to enhance cobots' environmental awareness.
 This ensures efficient task completion without compromising on production speed or safety, addressing the current challenges faced by industry cobots.

 Daily advisor: Constantin Scholz